A Security Officer Salary Guide for Employers in 2024

 Here are some of our best tips:

-- Know your market: Don't operate in a bubble.
-Use salary surveys and resources provided by HR organizations, security industry associations, and even government agencies.
+- Know your market: Use salary surveys and resources provided by HR companies, security industry associations, and government agencies.
+These resources offer insights into current salary trends for security officers in your location and industry.

 - Get specific: Go beyond national averages.
 Look for data that breaks down salaries by experience level, guard type (armed/unarmed), and specific job duties.
+This allows you to tailor your offers to the unique value each officer brings.

-Consider offering health insurance plans, paid time off (including sick leave and vacation days), retirement savings plans, or even educational assistance programs.
+- Additional rewards: Benefits packages can sweeten the pot, especially when salary negotiations are tight.
+Consider offering health insurance plans, paid time off (including sick leave and vacation days), retirement savings plans, or even educational programs.

 Here's how Belfry can help you retain your top talent and save money in the long run: